Structural and Magnetic Properties of Co-rich bct CoMn Films: Experiment

-This structural collapse is associated with an energetically favorable antiferromgnetic phase of Mn, which is the cause of the collapse of the average atomic moment.
-Other studies of bct Co$_{1-x}$Mn$_x$ alloys had a similar structural collapse with an increase in Mn concentration, however those studies' samples collapsed between $x = 0.34$ and $x = 0.5$.\cite{kunimatsu2021} This early collapse is common for sputtered films in comparison with films grown by MBE, resulting in the clustering of Mn atoms leading to the structural collapse of the bct lattice of the film.
+Above a Mn concentration of $x=0.7$ (below $n_e/\text{atom}=25.6$ and where Mn atoms significantly outnumber Co atoms), the MCD signal for both Co and Mn, and thus the average atomic moment, is zero due to the collapse of the bct lattice structure as evidenced by a disruption to the RHEED pattern from the initial film growth\cite{snowCoMn}.
+A similar reduction in moment was measured in bct Fe$_{1-x}$Mn$_x$ thin films on MgO(001)\cite{idzerda2015}.
+This structural collapse is associated with an energetically favorable antiferromagnetic phase of Mn, which is the cause of the collapse of the average atomic moment.
+Other studies of bct Co$_{1-x}$Mn$_x$ alloys had a similar structural collapse with an increase in Mn concentration, however those studies' samples collapsed between $x = 0.34$ and $x = 0.5$\cite{kunimatsu2021}.
+This early collapse is common for sputtered films in comparison with films grown by MBE, resulting in the clustering of Mn atoms leading to the structural collapse of the bct lattice of the film.